bramble-lang/bramble-lang/design/TLC.md

 a call to a function that deals with canonical behavior.
 5. What can I do?
 Create a CanonicalPath type that reprsents the canonical paths and the "Path" types represent paths that are relative or have not been confirmed to be canonical.
+6. Implementing this: I think the best way to implement this is to create the Stack aware map operator that keeps a stack of node ancestors that the transform function can reference.
+This is required for handling the conversion of relative paths to canonical paths.

 # Code files are Too Big
 1. Some of my code files are thousands of lines long